Jerry Aska

 Annual Aska Award

-I established a $1,000 annual scholarship at Villa Primary School in Antigua in 2024.
-It's the same school where I volunteered from 2016-2018, teaching and mentoring students.
-Giving back to the community that shaped me is important—it's my way of keeping the door open for the next generation.
+I established a $1,000 annual scholarship at Villa Primary School in Antigua.
+It's the same school where I previously volunteered as a TA, teaching and mentoring students.
+Giving back to the community that shaped me is important — it's one way I try to keep doors open for the next generation.